scrum-1/horosim/docs/Installation.md

 # Installation #

 There is a virtual machine with all the software ready to use, you only need to install the CoppeliaSim simulator.
 If you prefer to install it in your machine, I provide detailed instructions.
-Take into account that the installation can be a bit tricky, if you are not used to install libraries and developing tools.
+Take into account that the installation can be a bit tricky, specially if you are not used to install libraries and developing tools.

 There are a couple of requirements: